mdmunoz/mdmunoz.github.io/_posts/2025-09-26-novels-of-religious-paranoia.markdown

 - *The Horse’s Mouth*, Joyce Gary
 - *House of Houses*, Kevin L. Donihe
 - *House of Leaves*, Mark Z. Danielewski
-- *Humanity Is The Devil*, Joedan Krall
+- *Humanity Is The Devil*, Jordan Krall
 - *I Will Rot Without You*, Danger Slater
 - *Ice*, Anna Kavan
 - *The Infernal Desire Machines of Doctor Hoffman*, Angela Carter